Jane's Addiction (album)

-Jane's Addiction is a live album by American rock band Jane's Addiction, released on May 15, 1987.
+Jane's Addiction is the debut live album by American rock band Jane's Addiction, released on May 15, 1987, through Triple X Records.
 Its basic tracks were recorded live at the Roxy Theatre in Los Angeles, with additional overdubs and corrections recorded at The Edge Studio in Los Angeles.

 Background

 Jane's Addiction were formed in the fall of 1985 out of the ashes of singer Perry Farrell's previous band Psi Com.
 The core of the band at its beginning was Farrell and bassist Eric Avery, who began writing songs together.
 The group's first gig was in October 1985 at Safari Sam's in Huntington Beach, although there was a quick succession of guitarists and drummers until January 1986, when Avery's sister recommended her boyfriend Stephen Perkins on drums.
-A demo tape was recorded at Radio Tokyo studios in Venice later that month with Farrell, Avery, Perkins and guitarist Ed Dobrydnio featuring the songs "Jane Says", "My Time", "Had A Dad", "Idiots Rule", "Pigs In Zen" and "Mountain Song."
-In February Perkins recommended his friend Dave Navarro join to replace Dobrydnio; a month later, Navarro went in and re-recorded the guitar parts in the January demo, with the addition of one more song, "I Would For You" (on which he played keyboards).
-The demo tape attracted the attention of Triple X, a management company who offered them a record deal.
+A demo tape was recorded at Radio Tokyo studios in Venice later that month with Farrell, Avery, Perkins and guitarist Ed Dobrydnio featuring the songs "Jane Says", "My Time", "Had a Dad", "Idiots Rule", "Pigs in Zen" and "Mountain Song."
+In February, Perkins recommended his friend Dave Navarro join to replace Dobrydnio; a month later, Navarro went in and re-recorded the guitar parts in the January demo, with the addition of one more song, "I Would for You" (on which he played keyboards).
+The demo tape attracted the attention of Triple X Records, a management company who offered them a record deal.
 The band was offered a three-album contract but Farrell, who did not want to be tied down to a small indie label, agreed to only one.